multiscale/muscle3/docs/source/tutorial.rst

 communication (sending messages between them).
 However, for testing, experimentation, learning, and small scale production use, having some means of running a whole simulation from a single Python file is very nice.
-So MUSCLE 3 has a small facility for this in the form of the :func:`.run_simulation`
+So MUSCLE 3 has a small facility for this in the form of the :func:`libmuscle.run_simulation` function:
-function:

 .. code-block:: python